Sequential Hierarchical Learning with Distribution Transformation for Image Super-Resolution: Conclusion

 \section{Conclusion}

-In this paper, we proposed a progressive multi-scale residual network~(PMRN) with limited parameters and computation complexity for single image super-resolution~(SISR) problem.
-Specifically, a novel progressive multi-scale residual block~(PMRB) was introduced in PMRN for information exploration from various scales.
-Different layer combinations for multi-scale features extraction were designed in a recursive way to decrease the parameters and computation complexity, which progressively exploited the features.
-Besides PMRB, we also proposed a joint channel-wise and pixel-wise attention mechanism named CPA for inherent correlation consideration of features.
-Different from previous works, weighting and bias factors were explored in parallel for better representations.
-Experimental results shows PMRN could not only achieve competitive or better PSNR/SSIM results than other small works on five testing benchmarks, but also recover more complex structural textures.
-Meanwhile, the extension model PMRN$^+$ with much fewer parameters and lower computation complexity could achieve competitive or better PSNR/SSIM results than other large networks.
+In this paper, we proposed a sequential hierarchical learning network~(SHSR) with fewer parameters and computation complexity for single image super-resolution~(SISR).
+Specially, a novel sequential multi-scale block~(SMB) was introduced in SHSR for hierarchical information exploration.
+Multi-scale combinations~(MCs) were designed in a recursive way according to the linearity of convolution operation, which progressively investigated the inter-scale correlation of hierarchical features.
+Besides the SMB, we also proposed a distribution transformation mechanism (DTB) to adjust the features and explored the correlations.
+Different from attention-based methods, scaling and bias factors were explored in parallel for better representations and performed in a normalization manner.
+Experimental results show SHSR could not only achieve competitive or better PSNR/SSIM results than other small works on five testing benchmarks, but also recover more complex structural textures.
+Meanwhile, the extension model SHSR$^+$ with much fewer parameters and lower computation complexity achieved competitive or better PSNR/SSIM results than other large networks.